Duke-Skygawker/Vanilla-Javascript-Webpack-template/README.md

 ## I found myself doing the same thing over and over for the simple game dev projects with Javascript, so I figured I'd make a template for myself.

-### Webpack is configured to watch for changes and build a new main js automatically, just run
+### Webpack is configured to watch for changes and build a new bundle automatically, just run
 npm run build

 !!!
 IMPORTANT !!!